 In addition, the Bank enters into various outsourcing arrangements with unrelated parties in the areas of security, provision of electronic and brokerage services and others.
-The terms of these agreements are set in accordance with the Guideline on Outsourcing issued by AMCM under Circular N°.
-032/B/2009 - DSB (AMCM).
+The terms of these agreements are set in accordance with the Guideline on Outsourcing issued by Autoridade Monetaria de Macau ('AMCM') under Circular No. 032/B/2009-DSB/AMCM.